Private revelation

 In Christian theology, a private revelation is an instance of revelation, in a broader sense of the term, of divine reality to a person or persons.
 It contrasts with revelation intended for humanity at large, which is sometimes termed public revelation.

-Within Catholicism, an official skeptical predisposition toward accounts of private revelation is maintained.
-When recognized by the authority of the Catholic church – after their credibility and religious significance has been judged positively by the local Catholic bishop – these messages are considered helpful to believers "in a certain period of history".
+The Catholic Church has an official skeptical predisposition toward accounts of private revelation is maintained.
+When recognized by the authority of the church – after their credibility and religious significance has been judged positively by the local Catholic bishop – these messages are considered helpful to believers "in a certain period of history".
 Still, faith in them is equated to human faith, as opposed to supernaturally bestowed faith, and such beliefs are not dogmatically taught.
 Private revelations come in a variety of types, such as Marian apparitions and visions.
 Any such revelation is deemed not to add to or amend the completed revelation, but as a heavenly message that helps its recipients and other faithful live by revelation.